Color Genes of the Pedigree Cat

 Cats exhibiting extensive white spotting are more likely to suffer from deafness than non-white cats.

-So far in this article we have only considered genes that affect coat color and pattern.
+So far this article has only considered genes that affect coat color and pattern.
 There are of course many, many others.
 Often these genes will always be the same 'state' for a given breed and are characteristic of that breed.
-We list some of the more well established ones here.
+Some of the more well established ones are listed here.

 Most of these genes are either genes that affect hair length or wavyness ('Rex'), or they are genes that are, in reality, congenital deformities but which are nevertheless recognised as breeds in their own right, particularly in the US.